 Mustad Australia also supplies quality tool kits, which are ideal for remote locations where you are only going to use these tools sparingly.
 The Mustad Black Tool Kits, come in three ranges as follows:

 - Mustad Farrier Toolbox – a full kit that is ideal for shaping and fitting horseshoes.
 I prefer hot fitting as I have been doing this for 57 years, however, you can also shape shoes cold if you do not have access to a forge.
-This kit does not include an Anvil or a Stall jack, however I recommend the O’Dwyer 20Kg Anvil as you can fit most shoes on this little anvil and it gives you the benefit of being somewhat portable.
-You will also need an anvil stand which we recommend the Yoder Stall Jack.
+This kit does not include an Anvil or a Hoof Stand, however I recommend the O’Dwyer 20Kg Anvil as you can fit most shoes on this little anvil and it gives you the benefit of being somewhat portable and the Hoofhelper Hoof Stand.

 - Mustad Trim Kit – this kit is ideal for trimming the horses hooves with all the tools you need to trim the hoof.